xiaoxiaojuzi/self-hosted-runner/README.md

 ```
 ## Next Work
 In the above, We show how self-hosted runners on AWS EKS use two credentials(long-term and short-term) to access AWS resources.
-Suppose we use GitHub-hosted runners or self-hosted runners on Other clouds; how to use credentials to access AWS resources.
+Next, suppose we use GitHub-hosted runners or self-hosted runners on Other clouds; how to use credentials to access AWS resources.
 Is the only way to use User Access Keys, or is there another way?
 Let's figure it out in the future.
 ## Reference:
 [Best practices for managing AWS access keys](https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html)